 A famous verse which says ‘Ashes to ashes and dust to dust’, is often what we hear at a memorial service and which is a very true and fundamental message.
 We arise from the dust and to the dust we must eventually return.
 But it helps to lessen the harsh reality of death and helps us understand the circle of life, giving us peace of mind.

-Complete and submit the form above to get FREE funeral cover quotes
+Complete and submit the form above to request your personal funeral cover quote

 All info was correct at time of publishing